Parliamentary leader: Australia and New Zealand

 In Australian and New Zealand politics, the party figure commonly described as "leader" is usually an MP responsible for managing the party's business within parliament.
 Party constitutions will typically distinguish between the parliamentary leader and the organisational leader (who typically is outside of parliament), with the latter often termed a "federal president" or "party president".
 The two roles are organisationally distinct even if close cooperation is expected.
+While the Australian Senate has its own parliamentary leaders, Senate members may also serve as members of the cabinet (or frontbench team) of their respective party as led by a member of parliament.

 Canada

 A parliamentary leader is chosen in Canadian politics to lead their caucus in a legislative body, whether it be the House of Commons or a provincial legislature.
 They serve as interim legislative leaders, when a party leader either has no seat in the legislative body, during a transition period preceding, or following a leadership contest.

 European Parliament

 Each of the seven political groups of the European Parliament has its own group leader.
 The groups within the European Parliament are often very broad, so the position of the group leader is a unifying one—they may help to consolidate MEPs with similar outlooks ahead of important votes.
 The groups are organisationally separate from a European political party, and multiple parties often ally as a single group, thus the distinction between a party and a parliamentary leader is usually strict.